ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 As an example: I wrote [Hello, TensorFlow!](https://www.oreilly.com/learning/hello-tensorflow) about a year ago.
 It used TensorFlow 0.8.

 After TensorFlow 1.0 came out, I went and looked at the summary code block at the end of "[Hello, TensorFlow!](https://www.oreilly.com/learning/hello-tensorflow)".
-It had 15 lines with TensorFlow code.
-Of that, 5 lines no longer worked: 33% of the lines of my simple TensorFlow example code saw API changes.
+It had 15 lines of TensorFlow code.
+Of that, 5 lines no longer worked.
+I had to update 33% of the lines of my simple TensorFlow example code because of API changes.

 -----